TheR3dC0rner/website/content/infrastructure/gitea2/index.md

 If all went well you should be presented with a PocketID option.

 ![Sign In](<images/Pasted image 20250723082041.png>)
-Now try signing in with your account and should let you use a passykey to authenticate.
+Now try signing in with your account and should let you use a passkey to authenticate.

 Before creating our organizations I created two more users in my identity manager.